couchbase-examples/couchbase-tutorials/tutorial/markdown/kotlin/ktor.md

 Open the [`AirportRepository.kt`](https://github.com/couchbase-examples/kotlin-quickstart/blob/main/src/main/kotlin/com/couchbase/kotlin/quickstart/repositories/AirportRepository.kt) file  and navigate to the `list` method.
 This endpoint is different from the others we have seen before because it makes the SQL++ query rather than a key-value operation.
 This usually means more overhead because the query engine is involved.
 For this query, we are using the predefined indices in the `travel-sample` bucket.
 We can create an additional [index](https://docs.couchbase.com/server/current/learn/services-and-indexes/indexes/indexing-and-query-perf.html) specific for this query to make it perform better.

-We need to get the values from the query string for country, limit, and Offset that we will use in our query.
+We need to get the values from the query string for country, limit, and offset that we will use in our query.

 This end point has two queries depending on the value for the country parameter.
 If a country name is specified, we retrieve the airport documents for that specific country.
 If it is not specified, we retrieve the list of airports across all countries.
 The queries are slightly different for these two scenarios.

-We build our SQL++ query using the [parameters](https://docs.couchbase.com/dotnet-sdk/current/howtos/n1ql-queries-with-sdk.html#parameterized-queries) specified by `$` symbol for both these scenarios.
+We build our SQL++ query using the [parameters](https://docs.couchbase.com/kotlin-sdk/current/howtos/n1ql-queries.html#parameters) specified by `$` symbol for both these scenarios.
 The difference between the two queries is the presence of the `country` parameter in the query.
 Normally for the queries with pagination, it is advised to order the results to maintain the order of results across multiple queries.

 Next, we pass that `query` to the `query` method of the Couchbase SDK.
 We save the results in a list form.